shirsbrunner/shirsbrunner.github.io/src/articles/20240128_progression/20240128_progression.md

 - [Web.dev regarding service workers](https://web.dev/learn/pwa/service-workers/)

 ## Todos
-- check if the service worker does it's thing (clicking on the info button is still killing everything)
-- should the service worker cache the current dice setup - probably yes.
 - accept enter to submit the dice building form
 - sound... imagine this also made a sound when rolling :)